Niger Delta mangroves: Conservation efforts

 Although mangrove conservation policy has yet to be established in Nigeria, published studies have demonstrated the affirmative prospective impact human intervention can have on remediating and protecting mangrove forests.
 A 2013 GIS study conducted by Oluwagbenga Ol Orimoogunje and Opeyemi Ajibola- James analyzed the recovery capability of oil exposed mangroves in two polluted Niger Delta sites.
 Both sites contained contaminated areas greater than 20 km ^{2} in size, but one site was remediated whereas the other was not.
 Mangrove health was monitored for four time periods via RENA and GPS imagery spanning 1986 to 2007.
 In 1986 (pre-spill), both locations contained a Normalized Difference Vegetation Index (NDVI) value of .32.
 NDVI, which measures the amount of infrared energy produced by a plant, allowed researchers to determine the health of the mangrove study population based on the infrared levels reflected off the canopy surface.
 This number served as starting point to determine the quantitative impact oil pollution had on mangrove health.
 In 2000, six years after the spill, NDVI values had changed.
 The remediated site contained a NDVI of .30 where the non-remediated site was evaluated at .27.
 After 2000, NDVI values began to increase in both fields, but the remediated site's NDVI remained higher than the non-remediated site (2007 remediated site had a NDVI of .36 whereas the non-remediated site's was .34).
 This study suggested that oil caused a decline in vegetation area and health, but that with remediation, health was mostly recovered, compared to sites that were not remediated.

-Consequences of mangrove deforestation and degradation

-The impacts of mangrove deforestation and degradation in the Niger Delta Region of Nigeria are significant, particularly given the region's vulnerability to climate change.
-This paper explores these implications in terms of climate change mitigation and adaptation, as well as the socio-economic effects of extreme weather events caused by climate change.